johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   <img style="width: 200px;" src="/assets/images/diagrams/cs-grammar-corrected.png"></img>
 </div>

-Also, a correction and an addition must be made to the inference rules to ensure that any term type is permitted as the left half of an application, and that it is fully evaluated befor applying it [!!].
+Also, a correction and an addition must be made to the inference rules to ensure that any term type is permitted as the left half of an application, and that it is fully evaluated before applying it [!!].

 <div class="center">
   <img src="/assets/images/diagrams/cs-inference-rules-corrected.png"></img>